Convergence Time Optimization for Federated Learning over Wireless Networks: Simulation Results and Analysis

-In Fig. \ref{fig8}, we show an example of implementing FL for function approximation.
+In Fig. \ref{fig8}, we show an example of implementing FL for {regression}.
 In this example, FL is used to approximate the function $y=\sin\left(2\pi x\right)$ where $x\in \left[0,1\right]$ is the FL input and $y$ is the FL output.
 15 users jointly implemented the considered FL algorithms and each user has $12$ training data samples.
 To perform this learning task, each user implements a function fitting neural network \cite{fnetmatlab} based FL algorithm.
 In Fig. \ref{fig8}, the total training data samples are the training data samples of all users ($15\times12=180$).
 The optimal fitting function is the target function that the FL algorithm is approximating.
 From Fig. \ref{fig8}, we can see that the proposed FL algorithm approximates the optimal fitting function better than baselines a) and b).
 This is because the proposed FL algorithm uses a probabilistic user selection scheme to select the users that transmit their local FL models to the BS at each FL iteration which improves the learning speed.
-Meanwhile, at each given learning step, the proposed FL algorithm uses FNNs to estimate the local FL models of the users that are not allocated any RBs for their local model parameter transmission so as to include more local FL models to generate the global FL model.
+Meanwhile, at each given learning step, the proposed FL algorithm uses {MLP} to estimate the local FL models of the users that are not allocated any RBs for their local model parameter transmission so as to include more local FL models to generate the global FL model.

-Fig. \ref{fig1} shows an example of implementing the considered FL algorithms for the identification of handwritten digits from 0 to 9.
-In this figure, the blue digits that are displayed above the handwritten digits are the identification results of the proposed FL algorithm.
-The black digits that are displayed below the handwritten digits are the identification results of the standard FL algorithm.
-Meanwhile, the red digits in this figure represents the wrong identification results from all considered FL algorithms.
-From Fig. \ref{fig1}, we can see that, for a total of 36 handwritten digits, the proposed FL algorithm can correctly identify 33 digits while the standard FL algorithm can identify 30 digits.
-This is because, at each given learning step, the proposed FL algorithm can use FNNs to estimate users' local FL model parameters.
-Hence, even though the number of RBs is limited, by employing our proposed FL algorithm, the BS can exploit all users' local FL models to generate the global FL model and, thus improving FL performance.
+Fig. \ref{fig1} shows an example of implementing the considered FL algorithms for the {classification} of handwritten digits from 0 to 9.
+From Fig. \ref{fig1}, we can see that, for a total of {25} handwritten digits, the proposed FL algorithm can correctly identify {22} digits while the standard FL algorithm can identify {20} digits.
+This is because, at each given learning step, the proposed FL algorithm can use {MLP} to estimate users' local FL model parameters.
+Hence, even though the number of RBs is limited, by employing our proposed FL algorithm, the BS can exploit all users' local FL models to generate the global FL model and, thus improving FL convergence time and decreasing {FL training loss}.